chesio/google-sitemap-generator/README.md

 * Remove minimum PHP (5.2) and WordPress (3.3) version checks.
 * Remove survey nag and related functionality.
 * Integrate with [GitHub Updater](https://github.com/afragen/github-updater) - the plugin can only be updated from GitHub, never from WordPress.org Plugin Directory.
-Make sure you switch the plugin to get updates from "bluechip" branch!